Santo Rico Staff Members

 After a long hiatus from dancing due to several knee surgeries, he moved to Tampa in 2016 where he married his lovely wife Sarai Morales.
 While in Tampa he found out that Tomas Guerrero had moved to the Orlando area.
 Javier again began traveling long distances, from Tampa to Orlando, to train with Tomas.
 Subsequently, one of his dreams was realized when Tomas invited him to be part of his performance teams.
 As a member of Santo Rico, he performed at Orlando Salsa Congress, Tampa Salsa/Bachata Festival, New Orleans Salsa Festival, and Atlanta Salsa Festival.
 Javier is currently among Santo Rico’s most experienced members and a certified instructor at Santo Rico Dance Florida.

 Luc is a multi-talented, multilingual dancer, performer and instructor originally from the Congo, Africa.
 Luc’s love for Latin dance and its music began in 2006 while living and working in Spain.
 After returning to his home state of Michigan he began ballroom dancing to add to his dance repertoire.
 He later trained as an instructor for many of the most popular styles, such as American Smooth, Rhythm Dances and Night Club dances.
 Some of Luc’s achievements include winning heat at the Niagara Salsa Congress.
 He’s also certified in Mambo and Bachata instruction.
 In 2011 he moved to Boston where he returned to his love of Latin dance, at which time he trained under Mario Neris and his Mambo Revelation.
 In 2015 he relocated to Orlando, FL and discovered Santo Rico Dance Florida, where he began training with Tomas Guerrero.
-Luc is currently a certified Mambo dance instructor at Santo Rico Dance Florida, and the head instructor of Santo Rico Florida’s Bachata program.
+Luc is currently a certified Mambo dance instructor at Santo Rico Dance Florida.